 Next, I added salami slices that I rolled into a “cigar” first.
 Slices of cheese, crostini or crackers, more salami, more cheese until I covered almost all the space.
 Then I placed the turkey body – in this case, it was half a pear to which I stuck candy eyes (I used Nutella).
 The legs and peak I cut out of red cheddar cheese.

 Making this Thanksgiving turkey cheese board does not take long if you know what ingredients you will be using.
 The empty area around the turkey body I filled with grapes.
 And to lift its body a bit higher, I slid cheese under the pear.

 Candy corn is completely optional so don’t worry about that.
 You could also fill the endives with blue cheese, if you like.

 Because this Thanksgiving cheese board is quite large in size, it probably will not fit in your fridge so it’s best to assemble it shortly before serving.
-Just prep everything ahead, store in air-tight container in the fridge and use when ready.
+Just prep everything ahead, store it in an air-tight container in the fridge and use it when ready.

 More cheese board recipes:

 - Cheese Board including a guide on how to make the perfect appetizer board.